axodotdev/cargo-dist/book/src/reference/config.md

 > *in your dist-workspace.toml or dist.toml:*
 > ```toml
 > [dist]
-> hosting = ["axodotdev", "github"]
+> hosting = ["simple", "github"]
 > ```

 Possible values:

-* `github`: Use GitHub Releases (default if ci = "github")
+* `github`: Use GitHub Releases (enabled if [ci = "github"](#ci))
+* `simple`: Use a simple static file server (enabled if [simple-download-url](#simple-download-url) is set)

-Specifies what hosting provider to use when hosting/announcing new releases.
+Specifies what hosting provider to use when downloading files for installers.

 By default we will automatically use the native hosting of your CI provider, so when running on GitHub CI, we'll default to using GitHub Releases for hosting/announcing.

+If both `ci = "github"` and `simple-download-url = ...` are set, installers will be aware of both download sources, and try `simple-download-url` first, falling back to downloading from GitHub Releases if that fails (currently this fallback behaviour is only implemented for [shell](../installers/shell.md) and [powershell](../installers/powershell.md), other downloading installers will only try the highest priority one).

+We prefer the simple URL over GitHub because this feature is often requested to work around GitHub Releases being unreliable.

+By explicitly specifying `hosting` you can change the priority and whether a download source is consulted by installers:

+* `hosting = ["simple", "github"]` is the implicit default when both are enabled
+* `hosting = ["github", "simple"]` specifies to instead try GitHub first and fallback to the simple URL if it fails
+* `hosting = ["simple"]` specifies to *only* use the simple URL and ignore GitHub (if `ci = "github"` is set we will still upload to there)

+The preferred entry will also be the one rendered into things like `curl | sh` strings we emit.

 ### `display`